-The Bankruptcy Law replaces and repeals the previous legislation on the subject, Book 5 of the Commercial Code, which was seldom used in light of its perceived shortcomings.
-Perhaps the most important new feature of the new Bankruptcy Law is the introduction of a regime that allows for protection and reorganisation of distressed businesses.
-Other key features of the new Bankruptcy Law include the following:
+The Bankruptcy Law has introduced a regime that allows for protection and reorganisation of distressed businesses.
+Other key features of the Bankruptcy Law include the following:

-A debtor can seek court protection and assistance while it agrees to a financial arrangement with its creditors without having to proceed to bankruptcy proceedings (preventive composition).
+• A debtor can seek court protection and assistance while it agrees to a financial arrangement with its creditors without having to proceed to bankruptcy proceedings (preventive composition).
 Rather than having to proceed directly (or at all) to bankruptcy proceedings, preventive composition will afford the debtor the opportunity to reach an agreement with its creditors for the repayment of sums owed, while under court protection from individual creditor claims.
 This option will be available to the debtor only if it has not been in default for more than 30 consecutive business days and is not insolvent.
 The debtor will not be able to dispose of any property, stocks or shares, make any borrowings, or (if a company) change ownership or corporate form while it is undergoing this process.

 - A creditor (or group of creditors) must now have a debt owed of at least 100,000 dirhams before it can initiate bankruptcy proceedings. - Under previous law, the UAE Penal Code treated bankruptcy as a potentially criminal act, even if not accomplished by fraud.
-The new Bankruptcy Law abolishes the criminal provisions relating to non-fraudulent bankruptcy, eliminating the perceived stigma under the prior law.
-Despite this, the new Bankruptcy Law in many circumstances still provides for criminal liability of entities and persons involved in a case of bankruptcy, and the existence of these provisions may continue to give owners, directors and management significant cause for concern. - Criminal proceedings relating to 'bounced' cheques will be suspended for the duration of the preventive composition or restructuring procedures. - A debtor can raise new finance during the preventive composition or restructuring process, with court approval.
+The Bankruptcy Law abolishes the criminal provisions relating to non-fraudulent bankruptcy, eliminating the perceived stigma under the prior law.
+Despite this, the Bankruptcy Law in many circumstances still provides for criminal liability of entities and persons involved in a case of bankruptcy, and the existence of these provisions may continue to give owners, directors and management significant cause for concern. - Criminal proceedings relating to 'bounced' cheques will be suspended for the duration of the preventive composition or restructuring procedures. - A debtor can raise new finance during the preventive composition or restructuring process, with court approval.

-While the new Bankruptcy Law favours debtors by giving them greater flexibility and protections in the event of insolvency, it remains to be seen how it will be implemented in practice and whether debtors make use of its provisions.
+While the Bankruptcy Law favours debtors by giving them greater flexibility and protections in the event of insolvency, it remains to be seen how it will be implemented in practice and whether debtors make use of its provisions.
 Nevertheless, the introduction of an insolvency regime that offers protection and encourages restructuring to enable troubled businesses to survive what would otherwise have been a bankruptcy situation is welcome, and is a milestone development in the UAE's business law landscape.

-Lastly, free zones enable 100 per cent foreign ownership.
-However, companies established in a particular free zone are limited to conducting their business within the designated geographic area of the free zone and thus prevented from engaging in commercial activity in the UAE outside the relevant free zone.
+Finally, free zones enable 100 per cent foreign ownership.
+Most free zones in the UAE have their own company law and regulations, and the provisions of the Commercial Companies Law are generally not applicable to companies incorporated in free zones.
+Companies established in a particular free zone are limited to conducting their business from the designated geographic area of the free zone and are thus prevented from engaging in commercial activity from the UAE outside the relevant free zone.